asmasonomics/asmasonomics.github.io/bioresearch.markdown

 {% include image_cols.html
 	file = "/assets/images/labelled_urinary_tract_wb_smaller.jpg"
 	content = "Our work investigates the clinical application of sequencing technologies to urothelial carcinoma diagnosis and treatment, both from the bladder and upper tract.
-Our perspective is built on a bioinformatic understanding of the healthy human urothelium from our work across the Jack Birch Unit, headed by Professor Jennifer Southgate.
-We utilise short and long read RNA sequencing technologies, as well as whole genome sequencing to interrogate mutational signatures, and more recently have employed single-cell transcriptomics to understand urothelial cellular identity in normal tissues."
+Our perspective is built on a bioinformatic understanding of the healthy human urothelium from our work across the Jack Birch Unit, headed by Professor Jennifer Southgate. <br/><span style="font-size:1.5em;"> </span>
+	We utilise short and long read RNA sequencing technologies, and have begun to use single-cell transcriptomics to understand urothelial cellular identity in normal and malignant tissues.
+We use ATACseq (bulk and multiome) to investigate epigenetic dysregulation, as well as whole genome sequencing to interrogate mutational signatures."
 %}

 <p align="justify">
 We utilise publicly available datasets to ask specific biological questions to better inform clinical subtyping and derive more personalised therapeutic approaches.
 Our lab is also one of the bioinformatic leads analysing bladder cancers in the Genomics England 100,000 Genomes Project.
-<br/></p>
+<br/><br/></p>